Choosing the Right Car Insurance Coverage Limits

 Why?

-Even if you have health insurance you may elect to purchase Medical Payments to help cover the cost of your health insurance deductible.
+Even if you have health insurance, you may still elect to purchase Medical Payments to help cover your deductible and other out-of-pocket costs.

 Conclusion